daranzolin/OLDdaranzolin.github.io/_posts/2017-03-01-gospels_sentiment_parti.markdown

 What's happening in each chapter?

-**John**: Jesus heals a man born blind who is then questioned by the Pharisees.
+**John 9:** Jesus heals a man born blind who is then questioned by the Pharisees.
 The words "sin" and "blind" appear almost every other sentence.

-**Luke**: Jesus preaches the Sermon on the Plains, a devastating rebuke to those who are rich, laughing, and full.
+**Luke 6:** Jesus preaches the devastating Sermon on the Plains, a rebuke to those who are rich, laughing, and full.
 "Woe" and "judge" appear often.

-**Mark:** Three longish stories (for Mark) appear here.
+**Mark 5:** Three longish stories (for Mark) appear here.
 First, Jesus confronts the Geresene demonianc and drives out the unclean spirits.
 Second, Jesus heals the woman with hemorrages.
+Third, Jesus raises Jairus' daughter.
 "Death", "howling", and "wailing" define this pericope.

-**Matthew:** Jesus rebukes the Pharisees in devastating fashion.
+**Matthew 23:** This was the least surprising.
+Here Jesus excoriates the Pharisees.
 I mean, it is brutal.
 Lots of "woes" and "hypocrites".

-I'd say it checks out.
+I'd say it checks out!
 In part II we'll trot out some visualizations.
 Stay tuned.